 Undesirable are generally selective human intervention regarding the plumage color.

-Means, for example, the targeted breed blue animals thus will eventually will turn white.
+Means, for example, the targeted breed blue animals thus will eventually turn white.
 White is definitely undesirable.
 The objective is always to promote the greatest diversity and to focus the attention on splash-colored offspring is equally undesirable.

 In Sweden, the only selection allowed is character , poor broodies , aggressive roosters or poorly growing chickens.